annaesvensson/yellow-help/1-en/api-for-developers.md

 ## Events

+With help of events the website can inform when something happens.
 First extensions are loaded and `onLoad` will be called.
 As soon as all extensions are loaded `onStartup` will be called.
-The page can be handled with various events.
+A page can be handled with various events.
 In most cases the page content will be generated.
 If an error has occurred, an error page will be generated.
 Finally the page is output and `onShutdown` will be called.

 ``` box-drawing {aria-hidden=true}
 onLoad ───────▶ onStartup ───────────────────────────────────────────┐